Likes and Dislikes ESL Games, Activities and Worksheets

 Cupid's Dating Agency

-In this light-hearted likes and dislikes speaking activity, students create dating profiles and then match people together according to their preferences.
-In pairs, students look at the pictures on the male or female cards and fill in each profile with information about that person's likes and dislikes.
-Each pair then joins up with another pair that has an opposite set of cards.
+In this light-hearted likes and dislikes activity, students create dating profiles and then match people together according to their preferences.
+First, in pairs, students complete each male or female profile with information about that person's likes and dislikes.
+Each pair then joins up with another pair, who has an opposite set of cards.
 Next, students imagine that they run a dating agency called Cupid's.
-Their task is to match the clients on the cards together for a date, according to their preferences.
-The pairs then take it in turns to read out each profile to the other pair.
-Students discuss the profiles and match the people together, according to their likes and dislikes.
+Their task is to match the clients on the cards together for a date based on their preferences.
+Pairs then take turns reading each profile to the other pair.
+The group discusses the profiles and matches the people together based on their likes and dislikes.
 Students should try to pair up all the men and women if possible and think of reasons for their choices.
 Afterwards, each group tells the class about their most promising dates.

 Cupid's Dating Agency Preview